Is Columbia Test Optional?

 - The finished report for the half-year mark

-For first-year applicants to Columbia College or Columbia Engineering in the fall of 2022, 2023, and 2024, Whether is Columbia Test Optional or not, Columbia will continue to follow their policy of not requiring standardized testing.
+For first-year applicants to Columbia College or Columbia Engineering in the fall of 2022, 2023, and 2024, having discussed “is Columbia test optional?” above, Columbia will continue to follow their policy of not requiring standardized testing.
 On the other hand, you have the option of taking either the ACT or the SAT, and you are free to self-report your scores when you submit your application.
 In a typical year, we require applicants to submit the following information:

 - The writing portion of the SAT or ACT is not required.